Supreme Court of the United States

 Courtroom Seating

 Seating for the first argument begins at 9:30 a.m.
-The Supreme Court Building will otherwise be closed to the public on days when the Court is in session.
+The Supreme Court Building will otherwise be closed to the public when the Court is in session.
 There is a police officer on duty to answer your questions.

 Visitors should be aware that cases may attract large crowds, with lines forming before the building opens.
 Obviously there are unavoidable delays associated with processing and seating large numbers of visitors, and your cooperation and patience are appreciated.
 Court police officers will make every effort to inform you as soon as possible whether you can expect to secure a seat in the Courtroom.